In addition to the liberal education requirements, WPU offers courses meant to prepare you to succeed in both your professional and personal lives.

 - Empirical ReasoningYou will learn the methods for gathering, analyzing and interpreting data.
 With this data there is a special emphasis on the validity of your findings through a required course in Statistics, Natural Sciences and Social Sciences.

-- Four Years of WritingWriting as a communication, is a vastly important skill for students both during and after college.
-During your time at WPU, you will take four courses with focused writing requirements.
+- Four Semesters of WritingWriting as a communication, is a vastly important skill for students both during and after college.
+During your time at WPU, you will take four semesters of writing courses taught by English faculty.
 You will learn how to formulate an argument, by first, finding, then evaluating, and providing appropriate sources.
 You will then craft your argument through editing and revising and by preparing your supporting evidence, all while tailoring your argument to your audience and occasion.

-- Critical Thinking about Culture and SocietyA required religion course in addition to a series of four courses designed to identify the ways in which human cultures produce values, customs and social identities through evaluating cultural expressions in regional, historical and global contexts.
+- Critical Thinking About Culture and SocietyA required religion course in addition to a series of five courses designed to identify the ways in which human cultures produce values, customs and social identities through evaluating cultural expressions in regional, historical and global contexts.